-When FSA does not approve a student SAP appeal based on its determination the student's circumstances were not sufficiently mitigating, or that although the circumstances were mitigating, the student has not sufficiently documented the circumstances are now resolved or stabilized, the student may request further consideration by the College's Satisfactory Academic Progress Appeals Committee.
-This Committee meets once a month and is composed of both AMSC faculty and staff.
+SAP appeal denials are based on its determination that the student's circumstances were not sufficiently mitigating, or that although the circumstances were mitigating, the student has not sufficiently documented the circumstances are now resolved or stabilized.
+The decision of the College's Satisfactory Academic Progress Appeals Committee is final and are not subject to further consideration by the College's Satisfactory Academic Progress Appeals Committee.